17 Mistakes You’re Making on Twitter and How To Fix Them

 Mistake 3: You post too little

-The problem: Yes, not posting enough on Twitter is a Twitter sin although you might not know it.
 If you aren’t posting multiple times a day, then you aren’t interacting with others and you aren’t driving traffic back to your website.

 The solution: You’re probably really busy and you don’t have time to visit Twitter multiple times a day to tweet.
 I feel you.